JPMorgan Chase Tower (Houston)

 The JPMorgan Chase Tower, formerly Texas Commerce Tower, is a 305.4 m, 2243013 sqft, 75-story skyscraper at 600 Travis Street in Downtown Houston, Texas, United States.
-It is currently the tallest building in Texas and the South Central region of the United States, the tallest five-sided building in the world, the 29th-tallest building in the United States, and the 107th-tallest building in the world.
+It is the second tallest building in Texas, the tallest five-sided building in the world, the 29th-tallest building in the United States, and the 107th-tallest building in the world.

 Overview

-The tower was built between 1979 and 1981 as the Texas Commerce Tower.
-It was designed by noted architects I. M. Pei & Partners.
-Architect of Record was 3D/International Inc. In some early plans, the building reached up to 80 stories; however, the FAA expressed concerns that additional height was a risk for aircraft going into and out of nearby William P. Hobby Airport.
-Nonetheless, when it was completed, it was the sixth-tallest building in the United States and the eighth-tallest building in the world.
-The building was developed as part of a partnership between Texas Commerce Bank and Khalid bin Mahfouz.
-It was built on the site where the Uptown Theatre, demolished in 1965, once stood.
+Originally completed in 1981 as Texas Commerce Tower and commissioned by Texas Commerce Bancshares, the skyscraper attains a height of 1002 feet with 75 floors.
+Overlooking United Energy Plaza located on Capitol Avenue and Milam Street, it features the Joan Miro sculpture, Personage and Birds.
+A terrace on the plaza includes a water garden.
+Khalid bin Mahfouz was a co-developer of the building, part of which occupied the former Uptown Theatre, demolished in 1965.

-Upon its completion, the building surpassed Aon Center in Los Angeles to become the tallest building in the United States west of the Mississippi River, a title it held until Los Angeles's Library Tower, now known as the U.S. Bank Tower, was built in 1990.
+Upon its completion, the building surpassed Aon Center in Los Angeles to become the tallest building in the United States west of the Mississippi River, a title it held until Los Angeles's Library Tower, now known as the U.S. Bank Tower, was built in 1989.

+The JPMorgan Chase Tower held the record for "Tallest Building in Texas" longer than any other building in history.
+It was the tallest building in the state from its topping out in 1981 all the way until Waterline Austin's top out in 2025, making JPMorgan the tallest in the state for 44 years.

 JPMorgan Chase Tower is connected to the Houston Downtown Tunnel System.
-This system forms a network of subterranean, climate-controlled, pedestrian walkways that link twenty-five full city blocks.
+This system forms a network of subterranean, climate-controlled, pedestrian walkways that link ninety-five city blocks.
 The lobby of JPMorgan Chase Tower has been designed to harmonize not only with the height of the structure but also with the portico of Jones Hall, home of the Houston Symphony Orchestra, and which occupies the city block immediately to the west.
-For that reason, a five-story glass wall supported by a stainless steel space frame spans the entire 85-foot width of the front entrance, making the lobby area light and airy, and opening up the space to the plaza outside..
+For that reason, a five-story glass wall supported by a stainless steel space frame spans the entire 85-foot width of the front entrance, making the lobby area light and airy, and opening up the space to the plaza outside.
 The Tower also includes 22000 sqft of retail space.

-The sky lobby observation deck is located on the 60th floor.
-The sky lobby acts as a transfer point for persons traveling to the upper (61–75) floors, but also as an observation deck for the building tenants.
-The sky lobby is now permanently closed to the public and is only accessible by tenants.
-In the large plaza area at the entrance of the building is a multi-colored sculpture entitled "Personage with Birds", which was designed by painter and sculptor Joan Miró, and which was installed in the plaza in early 1982.

 While the tower's name reflects the bank JPMorgan Chase, the only space designated to Chase was a single branch office on the bottom floor until 2021.
-The tower is owned by Prime Asset Management and managed by its original owner, Hines Interests.
+The tower is owned by Cerberus Capital Management and Hines Interests.